094459/newsletter-oss-projects/README.md

 [llrt](https://aws-oss.beachgeek.co.uk/3mm) - Low Latency Runtime (LLRT) is a lightweight JavaScript runtime designed to address the growing demand for fast and efficient Serverless applications.
 LLRT offers up to over 10x faster startup and up to 2x overall lower cost compared to other JavaScript runtimes running on AWS Lambda.
 It's is built in Rust, utilising QuickJS as JavaScript engine, ensuring efficient memory usage and swift startup. (#188)

+**serverless-lambda-cron-cdk**

+[serverless-lambda-cron-cdk](https://aws-oss.beachgeek.co.uk/3uf) This repository provides a starter kit for setting up cron jobs using AWS Lambda.
+It includes the necessary AWS Cloud Development Kit (CDK) deployment code, a CI/CD pipeline, as well as the source code for the Lambda function.
+The kit is designed to be easily configurable and deployable, allowing for quick setup and iteration.
+It's ideal for developers looking to automate tasks on a schedule using AWS Lambda. (#196)

 ### Data, Big Data and Databases

 **active-active-cache**